arexbold/TripleBondChallenge/README.md

 ---
 ### Downloads
 - Modified randomizer required for this challenge: **Pending on link**
+- Modified tracker required for this challenge: **Pending on link**
 - Settings file required for this challenge: **Pending on link**
 - Patch for the game: **Pending on link**